benmvp/slides/2017/nodevember/why-react.md

 <div class="code-highlight" style="height: 70px; top: 711px"></div>

 NOTES:
-- I bring up that distinction because that separation between building your UI and rendering to DOM...
 - Allows for us to render the _exact same_ UI server-side to a string!
 - This is such a huge feature!
-- Before this, all UI libraries just assumed the DOM and you were manipulating DOM elements
+- Before this, all UI libraries just assumed the DOM and browser
 - So getting your templates to run server-side was at best a pain; at worst in possible
+- But now React allows us to do isomorphic javascript

 /////